- Oops!Something went wrong.Please try again later.

-Select Medical Holdings was able to grow its EPS at 0.9% per year over three years, sending the share price higher.
-In comparison, the 10% per year gain in the share price outpaces the EPS growth.
-So it’s fair to assume the market has a higher opinion of the business than it did three years ago.
-That’s not necessarily surprising considering the three-year track record of earnings growth.
+During five years of share price growth, Select Medical Holdings achieved compound earnings per share (EPS) growth of 5.7% per year.
+This EPS growth is lower than the 17% average annual increase in the share price.
+So it's fair to assume the market has a higher opinion of the business than it did five years ago.
+That's not necessarily surprising considering the five-year track record of earnings growth.

 A Different Perspective